Hello friends, I am very proud today to talk about Mexico’s main indigenous peoples and groups.

 They practiced human sacrifices because they believed they pleased and fed the gods.

 One of their main Mayan ceremonies is the Xukulen, dedicated to Ajaw, the creator god of the universe.

 They are the third largest Mexican indigenous group, with 778,000 inhabitants concentrated in Oaxaca, with smaller communities in neighboring states.

-The main Zapotec enclaves are located in the valley of Oaxaca, the Zapotec highlands and the Isthmus of Tehuantepec.
+The main Zapotec enclaves are in the Oaxaca valley, the Zapotec highlands, and the Isthmus of Tehuantepec.

 The name “Zapotec” comes from the Nahuatl word “tzapotēcatl,” which the Mexica used to define them as the “inhabitants of the place of the zapote.”

 The Zapotec language has many variants and belongs to the Oto-Manguean language family.

 The most famous Zapotec is the “Benemérito de las Américas,” Benito Juárez.